AdobeDocs/journey-optimizer-learn.en/help/challenges/introduction-and-prerequisites.md

 Challenges provide a scenario and the requirements needed to practice what you learned.
 Challenges help you evaluate your skill level and identify knowledge gaps.

 Each challenge in this section addresses a unique use case that you will implement.
-The target audience (persona), as well as the required skills are listed at the beginning of each challenge.
+The target audience (persona), and the required skills are listed at the beginning of each challenge.

 ## Prerequisites